A Certain Magical Virtual-On New Character Introduction Trailer Released

-Sega has released a new character trailer for A Certain Magical Virtual-On that introduces Ruiko Saten and RVR-33/VSL Apharmd S.
+Sega has released a new character trailer for A Certain Magical Virtual-On that introduces Motoharu Tsuchimikado and RVR-68/VSL Dordray.

 View it below:

-A Certain Magical Virtual-On will launch for the PlayStation 4 and PlayStation Vita in Japan on February 15.
+A Certain Magical Virtual-On is out now for the PlayStation 4 and PlayStation Vita in Japan.

 A life-long and avid gamer, William D'Angelo was first introduced to VGChartz in 2007.
 After years of supporting the site, he was brought on in 2010 as a junior analyst, working his way up to lead analyst in 2012.
 He has expanded his involvement in the gaming community by producing content on his own YouTube channel and Twitch channel dedicated to gaming Let's Plays and tutorials.
 You can contact the author at wdangelo@vgchartz.com or on Twitter @TrunksWD.